vocobox/vocobox/README.md

 ### Synthetizers

 Synthetizer are powered by <a href="https://github.com/philburk/jsyn">JSyn</a>.
-Our synthetizer implementations are really dead simple.
-All the work is actually made by JSyn.
+The below implementations are basic, we can do much more with JSyn!

 <table>
 <tr>